nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 i/S8340008J p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st elderly shown in the list to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 i/S8340008J p/91234567 e/johndoe@example.com` Edits the NRIC, phone number and email address of the 1st elderly shown in the list to be `91234567` and `johndoe@example.com` respectively.
 *  `edit S6878830G n/Betsy Crower t/` Edits the name of the elderly with NRIC `S6878830G` to be `Betsy Crower` and clears all existing tags.

 ### Locating elderly by name or nric: `find`